This post was updated May 17, 2020

 The second challenge with the notion of time management training is that it doesn’t provide enough detail for employees to actively and accurately put the strategies into play in their lives.

-Time management training may provide employees with concepts about how to better “manage their time,” but it often falls short in supplying workers with the comprehensive workflow management system that is necessary to increase productivity in these complicated times.
+This training may provide employees with concepts about how to better “manage their time,” but it often falls short in supplying workers with the comprehensive workflow management system that is necessary to increase productivity in these complicated times.

 For just one example, consider how time management training instructs you to prioritize projects.
 It offers that the best way to prioritize is to put the important ahead of the urgent, which leads to the outdated practice of having long lists organized by “A, B, C” or “High, Medium, Low.”
 This leaves most employees is staring at an endless supply of “A” or “High” priority items and still wondering where to begin.
 While perhaps useful in theory, this approach no longer works for the increasingly urgent pace at which businesses now run.